-- How do LM relates to word representations? - Parameters estimation can be done in a NN architecture - The target NN is expected to learn jointly: - the parameters of the probability function - a representation of the words - The vectors representing words captures different aspects of the word meaning by: - making similar words near in the space - helping the fight against the "curse of dimensionality"
+- How do LM relates to word representations? - Parameters estimation can be done in a NN architecture - The target NN is expected to learn jointly: - the parameters of the probability function (i.e. transitions) - a representation of the words (how to input a signal $\overrightarrow{w_i}$ for every w_i) - The vectors $\overrightarrow{w_i}$ representing words captures different aspects of the word meaning by: - making similar words near in the space - helping the fight against the "curse of dimensionality", i.e. use less dimension foe the same inferences we could try to compute that the two sentences are similar

 Why it should work?
+The role of distributional hypothesis

-- For example, given the two sentences - The cat is walking in the bedroom - A dog was running in a room - If we know that the pairs (cat, dog), (is, was) (walking, running), (bedroom, room) are similar - we could try to compute that the two sentences are similar - it means that we rely on the similarity of words and not on the occurrence of a specific pattern - this helps in fighting the curse of dimensionality
+- For example, given the two sentences

+- The cat is walking in the bedroom

+- A dog was running in a room

+- If we know that the pairs (cat, dog), (is,was) (walking,running), (bedroom, room) are similar

+- it means that we rely on the similarity of words and not on the occurrence of a specific pattern - this helps in fighting the curse of dimensionality